Jesus relays a parable in the book of Matthew explaining what happens when we are ‘sleeping’ rather than watching in prayer.

 Watching in prayer is making sure the seed that is planted is indeed wheat.
 We do this by observation or discernment in the Spirit.

-Seeds can be separated before planting, but sometimes this process is difficult, so Jesus tells us to wait until harvest.
+Seeds can be separated before planting, but sometimes this process is difficult, so Jesus tells us to wait until harvest time.
 Then, it will become clear which is wheat and which is not.

 Sometimes people look and act like real Christians, or a ministry may seem to be of the Lord, or the message preached may seem sound, but after careful observance, we find that it is really Darnel, not wheat.